openstax/napkin-notes/dante/db/postgres_transaction_isolation.md

 will cause a `transaction isolation error` in the other transaction as soon as the `SELECT FOR UPDATE` returns (despite the blocking read).

+If no update is actually performed in the row where `SELECT FOR UPDATE` was used, but different rows are updated, other transactions will succeed, possibly with stale data (despite the blocking read).
+In this case, it might be desirable to use `SELECT FOR UPDATE` on the rows that are actually updated or use a different locking strategy.

 `INSERT` `blocks` other `INSERT` (not `SELECT`), however the error returned by PostgreSQL is `ERROR:  duplicate key value violates unique constraint "name"` which is NOT caught by the `transaction_retry` gem (no retry, causes 500 error).